RamboRogers/rogerscamview/README.md

 I switched to a raspberry pi 3b+ and I have had the same problem.
 Decoding 4 1080p h264 streams over wifi is CPU and network intensive.
 The streams would pause for 3-5 seconds and it was just not great.

 This application is designed to pull a jpeg/png via API call from surveillance cams or DVR systems.
 Using a one second update time, it completely solved all my problems and is far more responsive to my previous solutions.

+This can also pull from RTSP streams on Wyze cameras per the API documentation.

 ### Raspberry PI
 1. Download the prebuilt release [https://github.com/RamboRogers/rogerscamview/releases/download/v1.1.1/RogersCamView-linux-arm-RaspberryPI.7z]